2024 Wisconsin State Assembly election: District 43

 Incumbent Democrat Jenna Jacobson was moved into the neighboring 50th district due to redistricting, leaving this district open.
 Republican Scott Johnson sought re-election in this district after being moved from the 33rd district into the 97th due to redistricting.
 In the Republican primary, Johnson faced Dylan Kurtz and defeated him by a wide margin.
-He was defeated by Democrat Brienne Brown, an educator and Whitewater Common Council member, in the general election.
+He was defeated by Democrat Brienne Brown, an educator and Whitewater Common Council member, in the general election by a three-point margin.